garrettgsb/w8d4-design-with-flexbox/README.md

 Everything is a box.

 In Flexbox, we view everything as **boxes nested in boxes.** Text node?
 Box.
 Image?
 Box.
 Section, body, div, video, ordered list, unordered list, list item, heading?
-Box. **Everything is a box.**
+Box. **Everything is boxes in boxes.**

 ![Boxes](readme-images/boxes.jpg)